-Upper level LENSES/General Education courses may be completed before or during the five semesters.
+\Upper level LENSES/General Education courses may be completed before or during the five semesters.
 Six credit hours must be completed prior to graduation.

-Nursing Topics courses may have the Service Learning designation and are one to three credits courses.
+Bachelor of Science in Nursing Prelicensure Second Degree Accelerated (BSN: Second Degree) General Information courses.
 Courses for this degree have been developed to prepare the BSN registered nurse to fulfill standards set forth by The Essentials of Baccalaureate Education for Professional Nursing Practice.